 There’s one question you should include in your scripts for real estate internet leads to start this transition: how much do you know about the process of buying or selling a home?

-This part of the conversation should be the first time that you really start talking, because you’re going to attempt to position yourself as the expert.
+This part of the phone script should be the first time you really start talking, because you’ll be positioning yourself as the expert.

-This question sets you up to get an appointment because unless the lead is a professional Realtor, they don’t actually know how to sell or buy a home.
+This question sets you up to get an appointment because unless the lead is a professional real estate agent, they don’t actually know how to sell or buy a home.